AzizOzmen/Clarusway_Works/README.md

 # Clarusway_Works
-This repo contains works at Clarusway training
+This repo contains works during Clarusway training in 2021